wix-incubator/playable/docs/player-public-methods.md

 player.hideLogo();
 ```

 Method for hiding logo.
-If you use `setAlwaysShowLogo` or `setMainUIShouldAlwaysShow`, logo would automaticaly appear.
+If you use `setAlwaysShowLogo` or `setControlsShouldAlwaysShow`, logo would automaticaly appear.

 ## showLogo()